IyadFa/Javascript-code-editor-CLI/README.md

 This is a Javascript CLI made with Typescript to code on the go.
 This project is still in development and you can use it for educational purposes.

-You may find this code as npm packe on https://www.npmjs.com/package/eyad_cli
+You may find this code as npm package on https://www.npmjs.com/package/eyad_cli

 # How to get started